lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 Custom routers can be created by inheriting from a plain ViewController.
 A custom router can implement non-standard usage patterns such as menus,  paging, or some other domain-defined sequence.

 Each VIPER Router has a ViewController and a Presenter, and occasionally, a UseCase.
-The main difference between a routing module and a regular module is that its ViewController class displays child ViewControllers instead of just views, although some might display both.
+The main difference between a routing module and a regular module is that its ViewController displays child ViewControllers instead of just views, although some might display both.

 ## The Presenter Communicates with the Router

-A primary rule of VIPER is that any event received by a ViewController must be forwarded directly to its Presenter, without further processing.
+An important rule of VIPER is that any event received by a ViewController must be forwarded directly to its Presenter, without further processing.
 A ViewController cannot pass events directly to its Router.
 The Presenter must forward the event to the VIP stack's Router.
 This means that the ViewController must tell the Presenter about its Router.

-This is typically how this happens:
+Typically, it happens like this:

 ```swift
 class ItemViewController: UIViewController {